swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 }
 ```

 When used as a first-class value, the type of `inspect` will be `@Sendable (MutableRef) async -> ()`.
 If `inspect` were bound in a `let`, we can still accurately determine whether to reject the call based on the type.
-Since there is no isolation listed in the type signature and it is `async`, it must be `nonisolated`.
-But as discussed previously, the true isolation of an `actor` instance cannot be represented in a function's type, as it is dependent upon a dynamic value in the program.
+But as discussed previously, the true isolation of an `actor` instance cannot be accurately represented in a function's type, as it is dependent upon a dynamic value in the program.
 Without any way to distinguish these kinds of values, type confusions can happen:

 ```swift
 extension MyActor {